xuchaoxin1375/scripts/PS/Deploy/Readme.md

 #check commands usage (syntax)
 gcm Get-AvailableGithubMirrors -Syntax #use this is enough in general cases gcm Get-SelectedMirror -Syntax

-$github_mirror=Get-AvailableGithubMirrors #choose a mirror which is available
+#choose a mirror which is available
+$github_mirror = Get-AvailableGithubMirrors -PassThru
 # $gihtub_mirror=Get-AvailableGithubMirrors -silent #choose default mirror
 Write-Verbose $github_mirror -Verbose #check what mirror is chosen